MediaComem/comem-archioweb/subjects/express/README.md

 }
 ```

-As long as you have the `bodyParser.json()` middleware in your stack, it's as simple as this:
+As long as you have the `bodyParser.json()` middleware in your chain, it's as simple as this:

 ```js
 app.all('/test/:param1/:param2', function(req, res, next) {